FOREX-Dollar at 3 1/2-week low as China woes seen restraining Fed

 By Anirban Nag

-LONDON, Oct 14 The dollar fell to a 3 1/2-week low against a basket of currencies on Wednesday as more signs of economic weakness in China bolstered expectations the U.S. Federal Reserve will wait longer before raising interest rates.
+LONDON, Oct 14 The dollar traded near a 3 1/2-week low against a basket of currencies on Wednesday as more signs of weakness in China bolstered expectations the U.S. Federal Reserve will wait longer before raising interest rates.

 China's price data showed annual consumer inflation slowed more than expected to 1.6 percent in September, below market expectation of 1.8 percent, from 2.0 percent in August.